Chapter: Collection Development

-The Menomonee Falls Public Library aims to select, organize, and preserve print and non-print materials within the limitations of space and budget and to make them freely and easily available to the community.
-The Library strives to stimulate and expand the interests of children, teens and adults.
-The Library will offer a wide choice of materials representing multiple points of view.
-These resources will aid individuals in the pursuit of education, information, research, recreation, cultural awareness, and creative use of leisure time.
+Menomonee Falls Public Library aims to select, organize, and preserve materials within the limitations of space and budget and to make them freely and easily available to the community.
+The Library strives to stimulate and expand the interests of our patrons.
+Offering a vast selection of materials representing multiple points of view and on a wide variety of subjects.

-The Library endeavors to identify the informational needs and interests of the community and continuously scrutinize its materials, services and programs to meet these needs and interests.
+The Library endeavors to identify the informational needs and interests of the community and curate its materials, services, and programs to meet these needs and interests.

 Authority and Responsibility for Selection